-With inexpensive equipment, women can get a glimpse of their own cervix prior to the customary 2-year Pap smear.
+With inexpensive equipment, women can get a glimpse of their cervix between the customary 2-year Pap smears.

 Take Control of Cervical Cancer Detection